open-cloud/open-cloud.github.io.old/4_notes.md

 3. A current limitation is that only one user key is injected into the slice.
 That user can login and manually add the keys of other users.

+4. Need to automate the binding of interfaces to images.